amergin/epimetal/docs/project/docs/installation.md

 auth_basic_user_file /etc/nginx/.htpasswd;
 ```

-Next, open the file `Dockerfile` in the plotter root directory using a text editor.
+Next, open the file `Dockerfile` in the epidemia root directory using a text editor.
 Look for the line

 ```
 # Add Nginx configuration